duydd25031999/TC_note/React/React_Questions.md

 **Q:** What is the primary difference between state and props in React?

+- Vietnamese outline:
+  - Question: điểm khác nhau cơ bản giữa State và Prop là gì?
+  - Answer:
+    - State:
+      - Quản lý dữ liệu chỉ trong component và ảnh hưởng với component
+      - Có thể thay đổi
+    - Props:
+      - Truyền dữ liệu từ cha tới con
+      - Không thể thay đổi
+- English sample answer 2:
+  - First is about mutable, state is mutable, prop is immutable
+  - Second, state is used to manage local data of component, prop is used to share data from parent to children
+- English sample answer 1:
-State:
+  - State:
     - Managed locally within a component.
     - Mutable and can be updated over time.
     - Used to store data that affects the component's behavior and rendering.

-Props:
+  - Props:
     - Passed into a component from a parent.
     - Immutable within the component (read-only).
     - Used to share data and configuration across components.

 ---